-Demarcation using OTS current object

-Transaction demarcation refers to setting the boundaries of the transaction.
-The simplest way to do this is to use the OTS current object.
-The following are the steps involved:

-- Obtain a reference to the OTS current object from the ORB. - 2.
-Create a new transaction. - 3.
-Perform the funds transfer. - 4.
+Demarcation using OTS current Transaction demarcation refers to setting the boundaries of the transaction. object The simplest way to do this is to use the OTS current object.
+The following are the steps involved: Obtain a reference to the OTS current object from the ORB.
+1. 2.
+Create a new transaction.
+3. Perform the funds transfer.
 Complete the transaction by either committing it or rolling it back.

-More information on transaction demarcation including other ways of creating, committing and rolling back transactions is covered in Chapter 4.

-Obtain a reference to the OTS current object from the ORB

-The OTS current object supports the CosTransactions::Current interface and a reference to the object is obtained by calling the ORB operation resolve initial references("TransactionCurrent").
+4. More information on transaction demarcation including other ways of creating, committing and rolling back transactions is covered in Chapter 4.
+Obtain a reference to the OTS The OTS current object supports the CosTransactions::Current interface current object from the ORB and a reference to the object is obtained by calling the ORB operation resolve_initial_references("TransactionCurrent").
 The interfaces in the CosTransactions module are in the package org.omg.CosTransactions.
 Error handling has been omitted for clarity:

 '''

 // Java

 ...

 import org.omg.;

 import org.omg.CosTransactions.;

 ...

 public static void main(String[] args)

 {

 ORB orb = ORB.init(args, null);

 Object obj =

 orb.resolve_initial_references("TransactionCurrent");

 Current tx_current = CurrentHelper.narrow(obj);

 ...

 }

 '''